Feature request: Detect line encoding problems

 Not really an urgent feature but it would be helpful in some cases.
 Shouldn't be too hard to implement

-#2 Updated by Nobuyoshi Nakada 8 months ago
+#2 Updated by Nobuyoshi Nakada over 1 year ago

 - Status changed from Open to Closed